Get An Identity Protection PIN (IP PIN)

 Getting Your IP PIN

-To get your IP PIN, you must confirm your identity online.
-You'll need to have immediate access to your e-mail account to receive a confirmation code.
-You’ll receive your IP PIN after we verify your identity.
+To get your IP PIN, you must verify your identity online.
+You'll need to have immediate access to your email account to receive a confirmation code.
+You’ll receive your IP PIN online once we verify your identity.
+We’ll send you a new IP PIN each December by postal mail.

 Determine your eligibility...

-You have the option to get an IP PIN if:
+You may choose to get an IP PIN if:

 Gather your information...